 The Intervention Bill, which came into effect in June 2012, includes new powers for the Netherlands' central bank and minister of finance.
-The bill grants the former the power to oversee the transferral of a bank or insurer experiencing serious financial difficulty to a third party and grants the latter the authority to intervene in the affairs of financial institutions in order to maintain systemic stability.
+The bill grants the former the power to oversee the transferal of a bank or life-insurance company experiencing serious financial difficulty to a third party and grants the latter the authority to intervene in the affairs of financial institutions in order to maintain systemic stability.
 As a result, the capital ratio of the four largest Dutch banks has gradually moved toward compliance with the new European capitalization requirements.
 Following a parliamentary inquiry into the country's handling of the banking crisis, the Center for Economic Policy Analysis now annually produces a risk report on financial markets.
 Internationally, though, the Netherlands is slowly but surely losing its position among the important bodies that together shape the global financial architecture, like the G-20, the International Monetary Fund (IMF), the World Bank and the European Union.
 Since November 2010, the Netherlands has no longer been formally represented within the G-20.
 The United States allows the Netherlands to participate in the G-20 on the condition of continued Dutch involvement in Afghanistan.
 Other G-20 members are looking for better geographical representation and for emerging economies to replace the "usual suspects" like the Netherlands.
 In the IMF, the Netherlands shares its position with Belgium, but in this institution as well as in the World Bank the Dutch will be sidelined in favor of countries representing more important emerging economies.
-In the European Union, the Netherlands is skeptical about stronger financial governance competencies for the European Union in the sphere of financial support (emergency fund) and bank oversight.
+In the European Union, the Netherlands is skeptical about stronger financial governance authority for the European Union in the sphere of financial support (emergency fund) and bank oversight.
 On the other hand, as a small but internationally significant export economy, the Dutch have a substantial interest in a sound international financial architecture.
-However, given the new wave of political skepticism toward international affairs, the Dutch should be regarded more as reluctant followers than as proactive initiators or agenda setters.
+However, given the new wave of political skepticism toward international affairs, as exemplified by a no-vote in the 2016 Ukraine referendum, the Dutch should be regarded more as reluctant followers than as proactive initiators or agenda setters.
 In addition, the government has been hesitating to deal with gross inequalities in the fiscal treatment of foreign and domestic capital.
 This may indicate a return to a financial policy agenda driven more by national interests than by broader concern with global financial safety.

-CPB Risicorapportage Financiële Marketen 2015.
+CPB Risicorapportage Financiële Markten 2016.
 Uitgevoerd op verzoek van de Tweede Kamer.
-CPB Notitie 5 juni 2015
+CPB Notitie 30 mei 2016